 The change tracking was a complex and manual process.
 Moreover, it took a great effort to understand what exactly had been changed, for example, between software releases.
 The change consolidation process took up time, and it often looked like you had to do the same things twice.
 In addition, in accordance with this approach, several team members had to be working on the same document, and this often resulted in version collisions or some information being lost.

 The task of locating some information was a challenge: information contained in electronic documents could not be indexed and referenced well.
 There was no complete catalog of this information available in any form.
 Basically, you just had to know where to look for a specific piece of information, and it could well take up an entire day to find something you needed.

 Generally, testers and developers were not business-centric, or, even, self-thinking enough to try to understand the purpose of some functionality.
 Most of them tended to just look at a document, do exactly what it is said, and seldom saw the logic and dependencies behind the text.
 This resulted in project delays due to integration failures.

-System Analysts focus on the Software Architecture, Requirements and Technical Solutions.
+System Analysts focus on Software Architecture, Requirements, and Technical Solutions.
 They would get overloaded with petty tasks, mostly bug-fixing ones, as well as minor issues that could be resolved by the developers.
 It became impossible to allocate them to any new project.

 The New Way

 We decided to improve our Requirement Management Process.
 As the process was, also, closely intertwined with the different roles and responsibilities, the improvement effort entailed a reorganization of the team's working process as a whole.